 If you ever find yourself walking to a final interview with a prospective Head of Compliance with a creeping sense of dread, it might be time to reassess.
 The days of the bureaucratic enforcer are gone, and the modern regulatory professional needs to have an abundance of communications skills in order to succeed.
 At this point in their career, one might assume that deep technical knowledge and understanding of the laws and regulation is a given, but this isn’t enough; your new Head of Compliance must also be a salesman.

 You may not necessarily end up inviting your new Head of Compliance to Val d’Isere next year, but you do at least need to be sold on their vision for the function.
-People buy into people – if your Head of Compliance can’t sell you their own credibility, how are they going to collaborate with the business as a partner, build consensus with the front office, or get buy-in from individual PMs and traders?
+People buy into people, especially in the compliance recruitment space – if your Head of Compliance can’t sell you their own credibility, how are they going to collaborate with the business as a partner, build consensus with the front office, or get buy-in from individual PMs and traders?
 An ideal candidate must be capable of influencing both internal and external stakeholders.
 They must also be able to cultivate a relationship with the regulator and provide leadership within their team.

 The ‘Operational Ceiling’

 The typical CEO is naturally alive to compliance officer commerciality, and increasingly regulatory professionals are taking on an investor-facing role.
-Scenario-based questions will help determine if there is a philosophical alignment in terms of risk appetite and proportionality.
+Throughout the compliance recruitment process, scenario-based questions will help determine if there is a philosophical alignment in terms of risk appetite and proportionality.
 Wide-ranging conversations about what regulatory developments might affect the firm can be revelatory, but we have found that it is just as important to scrutinise the candidate’s understanding of their ‘operational ceiling’; what is their idea of balance between strategic-level work through to the more tactical and ‘granular’ tasks?

 Managing expectations here is particularly important for smaller firms where priorities are constantly shifting, but it can be a risk for any business when this is not properly aligned.
 Honesty is critical, -and a clash of views is a typical cause of year-one Heads of Compliance departing.
 The FCA and SEC like a certain amount of paper at the end of the day, since being compliant and demonstrating compliance are two different things.
 Your Head of Compliance should not baulk at a form, but at the same time you are not paying them to take their eyes off the bigger picture.